eugenia0804/CCLAnalysis/results/iteration-1/Analysis.md

 # Result Summary
-The accuracy of the model was 0.6444444444444445 when tested, with a confusion matrix of:
+The accuracy score of the model is 0.6444444444444445 The confusion matrix is as follows:
 [[43  7]
  [25 15]]